 Catholic Extension never provides funding directly to regional or national Catholic organizations.
-However, they may work as partners with Catholic Extension to provide services to a mission diocese.
+However, they may work as partners with Catholic Extension to provide services to a Extension diocese.

 There is a three-step process:

-- A diocese requests mission status and becomes an approved mission diocese.
+- A diocese requests Extension Diocese status and becomes an approved Extension diocese.